‘For No One’, the Beatles

 When she no longer needs you

 The song paints a picture of a relationship that is dead; the two are going through the motions, with no real connection anymore.
-Paul admits that he still needs her and wants her, but is in denial, even when she says that her love for him is dead.
+McCartney admits that he still needs her and wants her, but is in denial, even when she says that her love for him is dead.

 You stay home, she goes out